 SIM requires multiple technologies to be used in an investigation.
 This multiple technology strategy provides for redundancy in findings, thus increasing the precision of the investigation.
-The primary two technologies for SIM are the traditional pipe locator/electromagnetic receiver and ground penetrating radar, (GPR).
+The most effective technologies in the industry are the traditional pipe locator/electromagnetic receiver and ground penetrating radar, (GPR).